site-assist/data-tech-test/README.md

 Please see the **schema_def.yml** for column definitions (note that both csvs have the same column structure).

 ### First Task
-> **Your first task is to infer at which state within the permit cycle a record is.**
+> **Your first task is to infer at which state (permit_status column) within the permit cycle a record is using only the timestamps and template id columns.**

 ***What we expect?***
 1. Analyse the dataset to the best of your capacity.
 Don’t be afraid to challenge it if you feel it is not complete.